Brewing your best "cuppa"

 Temperature

-Boiling water is necessary to brew black and pu-erh tea leaves.
+Boiling water is necessary to brew black and Pu-erh tea leaves.

 However, boiling water will scorch and ruin the flavour of green, white, oolong and artisan teas.
 Here are several methods to cool the boiled water